 12. Consider insect traps

-While we want to discourage bees from stealing nectar from hummingbird feeders, the reality is that bees are not bad by themselves.
-They serve as great aids to your garden via pollinating and they create a sweet food source in honey.
+While we want to keep bees away from hummingbird feeders, the reality is that bees are not bad by themselves.
+They serve as great aids to your garden via pollinating and they create sweet food sources in honey.

 Commercial insect traps are available to reduce insect populations in your yard.
 It is recommended to use these traps sparingly because you don’t want to disrupt the insects’ place in your yard’s ecosystem.